WELL Building Standard overview

 Inside WELL v2, the ten concepts

-WELL conceptWhat it addresses
+WELL conceptWhat it addresses for the ExAC

 AirIndoor air quality, source control of pollutants, ventilation effectiveness, filtration, and microbial protection.
+Goes beyond NBC Part 6 ventilation minimums.

-LightDaylight access, electric lighting quality, visual lighting design, and circadian lighting strategies that support sleep and alertness.
+LightDaylight access, electric lighting quality, visual lighting design, and circadian lighting strategies that support sleep and occupant alertness.

 Key WELL terms every ExAC candidate should know